NIS2 in Austria

 - Financial penalties can reach €10 million or 2% of global turnover.

-- Vendor and ICT risk oversight is mandatory.
+- Vendor risk management is a core obligation.

 FAQ: NIS2 Austria SME Guide